What is a mastectomy?

 Radical mastectomy.
 The entire breast is removed, including the nipple, the areola, the overlying skin,

 the lymph nodes under the arm, and the chest muscles under the breast.
 This was once

 the standard surgery, but today it's rarely done.
 It may be needed for large tumors

 Skin-sparing mastectomy.
 The breast tissue, nipple, and areola are removed.
 But most of the skin over the breast

 is saved.
 This type of surgery is used only when breast reconstruction is done right

 after the mastectomy.
-It may not be a good treatment for tumors that are large or
+It may not be a good option for tumors that are large or near

 Nipple-sparing mastectomy.
 This is a lot like a skin-sparing mastectomy.
 All of the breast tissue, including